dmnkvd/Archive-Transcoding-Tools/README.md

 - Development has taken place in Bash/Python.
 Should I continue developing these tools in a different programming environment?

 ## W14: Tool 2 - Disclosing meaning gradually

 From diving into a image-based methodology, I shifted back to the wider metanarrative:
-- What does the gradual disclosing of an object imply in terms of didactic value?
+- What does the gradual disclosing of an object imply in terms of didactic value of the project?
-- What does it afford?
+- What does such a process afford -- in terms of visualising, platform-formation, collaborative aspects?
 - What are my intentions?
-- Could this be made into a forum, that discusses meaning-formation as an iterative, ungraspable, fuzzy process?
+- Could the project develop into a participative forum that discusses meaning-formation as an iterative, ungraspable, fuzzy process?

 ## Code:
 - [*TOOL 0 - IISG Image Scraper*](https://github.com/dmnkvd/Archive-Transcoding-Tools/tree/master/tool_0-scraper)